isovalent/eBPF-Summit-2024-CTF/README.md

 ## Setting up the eBPF code

-When attempting to use the eBPF code you will need to create the required ebpf headers `cd ebpf` & `./header.sh`.
+All of the code lives within `~/eBPF` and is automatically created when you start the first shell, so if this is missing ensure you're following the instructions.

 ### Code-Server or Vim